Elastic neutrino-electron scattering perspectives at nuclear reactors: Introduction

 Current and upcoming reactor neutrino experiments that could determine the weak mixing angle at MeV energies, as well as probe the effective neutrino magnetic moment include DANSS~\cite{Alekseev:2016llm}, JUNO-TAO (henceforth TAO)~\cite{JUNO:2020ijm} and CLOUD~\cite{NavasNicolas:2024ixn}.
 The DANSS (Detector of the reactor AntiNeutrino based on Solid Scintillator) experiment is a solid scintillator neutrino detector located in Udomlya, Russia.
 Constructed as a compact neutrino spectrometer, it is capable of being positioned immediately next to a reactor core.
 Alternatively, TAO (Taishan Antineutrino Observatory) is a liquid scintillator neutrino experiment based in Guangdong province in China and currently is in its commissioning phase.
 In addition, the CLOUD (Chooz LiquidO Ultra near Detector) proposal, is the third generation (after CHOOZ and Double Chooz experiments) of neutrino fundamental studies at the Chooz nuclear power plant based in France, envisioned as a new frontier in neutrino physics employing the novel LiquidO technology~\cite{LiquidO:2019mxd}.
 For an overview of the current status and future particle physics potential using reactor antineutrinos we refer the reader to Ref.~\cite{Akindele:2024nzu}.

 This paper is organized as follows.
 Section~\ref{sec:framework} presents the formalism of elastic neutrino--electron scattering.
 Furthermore, the experimental configurations considered in this work are detailed in Section~\ref{sec:setup}.
+Section~\ref{method} describes the general methodology employed to obtain the expected signal and background events for each setup.
 In Section~\ref{sec:results}, we present and discuss our results of the expected sensitivities, and finally, Section \ref{sec:conclusions} provides the conclusions and future assessments in this direction.